 The courses use film, audio, short in-class readings, and, most importantly, participant experiences and reflections in class discussion to explore historical and current issues, events, and actions.
 The public film screening anchors each course and provides for a broad-based community dialogue, inviting students, faculty, and staff to engage with and reflect upon these critical issues.

 This project is an ongoing collaboration with the UMass Labor Center Director Cedric de Leon, former Center director Pat Greenfield, and associated adjunct faculty.

 Our annual Showcase Event provides a platform for Building Bridges course participants to showcase their creative work with the campus.

 Campus staff are also invited to showcase their creative expression by exhibiting their work, hosting workshops and demonstrations, and performing.
 These events are held at the Fine Arts Center atrium and draw hundreds of people from across campus.

 Click here to see the summary video with participant interviews (4 minutes).

-Click here to see pictures fro m the event.
+Click here to see pictures from the 2019 event.

-Click here to see Guestbook comments from the 2019 event.
+Click here to see Guestbook comments from our 2019 event.

 To get involved and for more information, contact Project Director Jacob Carter at email@example.com or 413-545-1826